 Nepal is a diverse nation with all the religions being present since ancient times here.
 Buddhism is second largest religion in Nepal.
 According to the 2011 census, 9% the population of the country is Buddhist.
-The most important place of pilgrimage in Buddhism is located in Southern of Nepal, called Lumbini, where is believed that Buddha was born.
-Consequently Nepal have taken the place for Buddhism tourist destination throughout the world.
-Therefore teaching English at monastery is very important for monks students to learn English in order to boost their career prospects in mainstream society.
-Many monasteries in Nepal where Buddhism philosophy is major subject and taught as well.
+The most important Buddhist sites in the world is located in Southern of Nepal, called Lumbini. where it is believed that the birth place of Buddha was.
+Consequently Nepal has been remarked throughout the world as a Buddhism touristy destination.
+Teaching English at monastery play very important role to monks and nuns to learn English for boosting career prospects in mainstream society.
+Monasteries do not follow the government education system in Nepal, it follows principally Buddhism philosophy.

 The object of teaching English at monasteries is to give opportunities to those who wants to teach English.
 In return receiving a reward experience and to know their way of living life.
 Basically, at the monastery English subject is facultative and Buddhism in Tibetan language is their major subject.
 Also you may chance to teach Maths and Science.
 Much of the time you will follow your own lesson and activities independently or alongside a fellow volunteer.
 Though some monastery have their owns from absolute beginners to moderate, those may have some conversational skills.
 No previous teaching experiences or local language are necessary.